valerieniloinsigh31/footnote-app/README.md

 When implementing the additional CRUD functionality for resubmission, I found the following tutorial and code that the Code Institute made available with regard to the Blog walkthrough very useful: https://www.youtube.com/watch?v=YH--VobIA8c
 Hvaing considered the updated features included with this tutorial, I included the additional option of the logged in user being able to edit and delete the footnote that they leave (in faded format) prior to being approved by the admin.

-Also noted issues with Cloudinary were mentioned wherein the heroku deployed app became out of sync with Cludinary and accordingly whitenoise installation was presented as an option.

-In idea_detail.html template:
-Edit and delete buttons on footnote
-Javascript
-Little bit - in static folder of relevant app

-comments.js file in static folder

-footnotes.js...

-variable defintiions
-getting elements by class name (walking through the DOM) getting element by id getting element by tagname

-variables...getting a collection of HTML objects back because we might have multiple footnotes (comments) placed that we want edit and delete buttons to appear on so must be done for each button for each button, an EventListener is added -saw this in Jest content with Simon Says type game

-how does the js interact with the HTML template via ia footnote.id (comment id) is in js and also stored as an attribute in the button in the HTML template In JS= comment_id/ footnote_id
-In HTML= comment_id = {{ comment.id }}/ footnote_id={{ footnote.id }}

-so we know which comment we will be acting on when we edit/delete

-change the href of delete/confirm button

-standard Bootstrap modal also included as delete modal - defensive programming (user must doubly confirm they want to delete comment/footnote)

-a standard GET request through the view

-at bottom a collection of edit buttons when we click on edit button

-we get comment id
-getting text of comment innerText putting into tesxt area and changing submit button, instead of submit, update

-using javascript to improve the FrontEnd experience

-Separateion of concerns-commentart on django-used to be a newspaper dirrect app different files for test javascript as a tool to improve the front end-kept separate

-Views.py: (functions)

-views for delete

-def footnote_delete(request, clug, comment_id, *args, **kwargs)

-filter for comment with comment_id when doing a
-'.first()' at end, to avoid it being returned as queryset object as opposed to an individual record brings it out as a record, not a queryset object
- 'You can only delete your own comments...consider adding this to the idea delete also'

-and then for loop
-purpose of for loop

-automated testing:

-Lighthouse-sufficient
-if you want to take it furhter, buidl some Django unit tests, have been included to take a look at

-most simple test

-About

-Tests happen in a test view class

-files must begin with tests
-can be called anything but must inherit from TestCase ()

-from django.test import TestCase (automatic)

-class TestView(TestCase):
-  response = self.client.get(reverse('about')) //get about page
-  self.assertEqual(response.status_code, 200) //do I get status code of 200
-  self.assetTemplateUsed(response, 'about.html') //was template about.html

-testing to see if a page is accessible to us...if it returns status code 200-server confirming request is okay

-testing forms and login-more complex

-similar to hello Django test

-testing forms

-class TestFootNoteForm(TestCase):
-      def test_body_is_required(self): //
-        form = FootNoteForm({'body':''})
-        self.assertFalse(form.is_valid()) //
-        self.assertIn('body' in form.errors.keys()) //
-        self.assertEqual(form.errors['body'][0], 'This field is required') //

-      def test_field_is_explicit_in_form_metaclass(self):
-        form = FootNoteForm({'body':''})
-        self.assertEqual(form.Meta.fields, ('body,))

-when write tests
-in project level app, create new file called 'settings_test.py' same as main settings file (duplicate to begin) except in Database section, sues SQLite3 instead of Postgres

-reason is it is better to run tests against a non production database and postgres requires all kinds of environment variables

-copy of settings.py, database set back to SQLite

-to run tests, command is:

-python3 manage.py test -- settings=FOOTNOTE_APP.settings_test

-screengrab results and include in README

-explain results

-include testing legend

-tests in different apps

-tests files need to start with 'test' or 'tests'

-helps you when trying to understand what is going on

-import form
-run tests

-for views testing, longer and more involved testing as User model imported, Idea model imported,

-running a set up

-can do set up method

-runs before other tests - creates a superuser in databse creates an idea (post) in db saves that idea(post)

-because self.user self.idea used in set up, can also use eslewhere

-first test = standard get idea list

-all methods must start with word 'tests' or won't be run as tests-'tests' reserved by django

-can do tear down method

-get idea list
-get idea detail (of idea created as part of setUp function) test like seeing if likes equals one after liking

-test footnote
-log in as user created in setUp post an idea to ideadetail with slug as argument

-red light green light method-always test it faisl rather than test if it passes because it might pass first without you knwoing it will fail

-test fcuntionality...not jsut decorative tests

-could test Idea form also